open-contracting/pelican-backend/docs/reference/index.rst

 Workers can be daemonized and run in parallel.
 The pipeline is:

 #.
-An ``extractor`` worker extracts a collection and its compiled releases.
+An :ref:`extract<workers-extract>` worker extracts a collection and its compiled releases.
 It publishes the IDs of the items in batches.
 #.
-The ``checker/contracting_process`` worker performs the field-level and compiled release-level checks.
+The :ref:`check-data-item` worker performs the field-level and compiled release-level checks.
 After each batch is processed, it publishes the ID of the dataset.
 #.
-The ``checker/dataset`` worker determines whether field-level and compiled release-level checks have been performed on all items.
+The :ref:`check-dataset` worker determines whether field-level and compiled release-level checks have been performed on all items.
 If so, it performs the dataset-level checks.
 After, it publishes the ID of the dataset.
 #.
-The ``checker/time_variance`` worker performs the time-based checks.
+The :ref:`check-time-based` worker performs the time-based checks.
 After, it publishes the ID of the dataset.
 #.
-The ``core/finisher`` worker creates field-level and compiled release-level reports, picks field-level and compiled release-level examples, and updates the dataset's metadata.
+The :ref:`report` worker creates field-level and compiled release-level reports, picks field-level and compiled release-level examples, and updates the dataset's metadata.

 Workers are `Click <https://click.palletsprojects.com/>`__ programs that are: